mirror/dd-wrt/src/router/krb5/doc/admin/conf_files/kdc_conf.rst

 ================= ============================================
-normal            default for Kerberos Version 5 v4                the only type used by Kerberos Version 4 (no salt) norealm           same as the default, without using realm information onlyrealm         uses only realm information as the salt afs3              AFS version 3, only used for compatibility with Kerberos 4 in AFS special           generate a random salt
+normal            default for Kerberos Version 5 norealm           same as the default, without using realm information onlyrealm         uses only realm information as the salt special           generate a random salt
 ================= ============================================